foundersandcoders/our-site-v2-LTS/README.md

 ## Responsbility for routine maintenance

 - @yvonne-liu will be updating the Apply page
-- The current course facilitator will coordinate all other maintenance: reviewing issues, assigning work, reviewing PRs, and so on.
+- The current course facilitator will coordinate all other maintenance: reviewing issues, assigning work, reviewing PRs, and so on

 ## Maintenance tasks for the FAC team and course facilitator